38-Year-Old Catcher – Free Agent

 Humberto Quintero Contract Information:

-Signed a minor league contract with the Mariners in March of 2014.
+Signed a minor league contract with the Tigers in April of 2016.

 To instantly reveal our fantasy analysis of every player – including Humberto Quintero – simply subscribe now.

 |2013 (Multiple Teams)||33||MAJ||PHI/SEA||46||140||131||8||31||9||5||0||4||13||0||0||6||30||2||0||1||.237||.275||.366||.642|